mriccell/docker-image-new/OCR-landing-v0.2.md

 *	If requested, ELK will be deployed and logstash will be configured for the operator’s logs.

 The script will validate each action before it proceeds.
 This will deploy the operator in your Kubernetes cluster.
-Please refer to the documentation for next steps including using the REST services, creating a WebLogic domain, starting a domain, and so on.
+Please refer to the documentation for next steps including using the REST services, creating a WebLogic Server domain, starting a domain, and so on.